rolling-scopes-school/aws/aws-developer/08_integration_with_sql_database/task.md

 ### Task 8.3

 1. Update source code in the application to use PostgreSQL instead of memory storage.
-- [Here](https://github.com/angry-coconut/nestjs-typeorm-example) you can find example of itegration with typeorm.
+- You can make integration with [Typeorm](https://typeorm.io/).
-- Or you can use a simpler library such as [pg](https://www.npmjs.com/package/pg).
+- Or you can use a simpler library such as [pg](https://node-postgres.com/).
 2. Integrate with RDS
-3. Extend your `serverless.yml` file with credentials to your database instance and pass it to lambda’s environment variables section.
+3. Extend your AWS CDK Stack file with credentials to your database instance and pass it to lambda’s environment variables section.

 ### Task 8.4